ClemencioMoralesTW/solid-oop-principles/src/main/java/open_closed/README.md

       * It’s very difficult to follow perfectly, it’s something you strive for.

 # Excercise
 You have an area calculator, and a bunch of shapes.
-Everytime you add a shape, you have to add a new method to the AreaCalculator.
+Everytime you add a shape, you have to add a new code method to the AreaCalculator.
 Refactor so that you can add any shape without having to touch the AreaCalculator.
 Add a Hexagon shape to test this.